ns96/cassetteflowJava/README.md

 3. Download and unzip the [CassetteFlow.zip](CassetteFlow.zip) release and extract it to the folder of your choice.
-4. Open a Terminal window (On Windows, this must be the Cygwin Terminal), change to the folder where CassetteFlow was unpack then run "java -jar CassetteFlow.jar" no quotes.
-If everything installed correctly then the program GUI should display on the screen.
+4. Open a Terminal window (On Windows, this must be the Cygwin Terminal), change to the folder where CassetteFlow was unpack, then run "java -jar CassetteFlow.jar" no quotes.
+If everything installed correctly, then the program GUI should display on the screen.

 The installation of the Minimodem program can be skipped if you only want to